 - Deliver a wide range of youth-driven services, programs and opportunities

 - Provide adult role modeling/mentoring

 - Support positive peer socialization

-- Empower youth to create community and to end social and psychological isolation be proud of who they are
+- Empower youth to create community - ending social and psychological isolation teaching them to be proud of who they are

 - Help develop the next generation of strong, well-informed LGBTQ adults